superlinked/VectorHub/docs/articles/kg_ontologies.md

 ### 2) Creating a unified org KG, and connecting it to LLM

-KGs can harness and protect (maintain organizational boundaries around) the goldmine of data your organization is sitting on.
+KGs can harness and protect (maintain organizational boundaries around) latent value of your organization's data.
 Using a cellular analogy, an organization should erect a cellular membrane - i.e., a data boundary, a firewall, that contains and selectively (safely) exposes its proprietary data products.
 The cellular membrane contains the organization’s semantic data mesh.

 This organizational semantic data mesh should be powered by organizational KGs, allowing the organization to use LLMs to realize and capture the free energy bound up in the chaotic jumble of its databases.
 An organization’s KGs (structured by the organization’s ontology) can act as a kind of Markov Blanket - the minimal subset of variables containing all the information needed to infer / predict a target random variable - anything that’s useful for organizational purposes.